cylc/cylc-doc/src/user-guide/running-suites.rst

-If the default reference test is not sufficient for your needs, firstly note that you can override the default shutdown event handler, and secondly that the ``--reference-test`` option is merely a short cut to the following flow.cylc settings which can also be set manually if you wish:
+If the default reference test is not sufficient for your needs, firstly note that you can override the default shutdown event handler, and secondly that the ``--reference-test`` option is merely a short cut to the following :cylc:conf:`flow.cylc` settings which can also be set manually if you wish:

 .. code-block:: cylc